ajayakhatri/beamProject/README.md

 ## Introduction

 This application is a tool for civil engineers and students to model and analyze beam structures.
 It was developed as a final project for CS50W, using React as frontend Javascript library, Django as backend Python framework and Numpy for calculation.
-Frontend sends data of a model to the backend via an HTTP request, and there is a Django model for handling the read and write operations of beam data in the database.
+Frontend sends data of a beam model to the backend via an HTTP request, and there is a Django model for handling the read and write operations of beam data in the database.
 Click [here](#distinctiveness) for more features.

 - Demo video:

 ## Inspiration

 I, as a recent civil engineering graduate, always had the affinity for structural analysis and wanted my CS50W final project to be related to enginnering itself.
 I googled and found that the existing beam apps on the internet were not very fun to use, they need more interactivity.
-I began my journey by learning React and NumPy.
+And thus, I began my journey by learning React and NumPy.

 ## How does this entire web app work?